Pauperformance/pauperformance.github.io/index.md

 ---

 ## The current Pauperformance code for decks is **835**.
-It refers to Shadows Over Innistrad Remastered (sir), released on 2023-03-21.
+It refers to Shadows over Innistrad Remastered (sir), released on 2023-03-21.

 ---